PRESIDENT810/CSC3150-Project1/readme.md

 2. Use wait() to let the parent process receives the SIGCHLD signal
 3. Print out the termination information of child process (normal or abnormal)

-The tasks un part2 includes:
+The tasks in part2 includes:
 1. Create a kernel thread and run my_fork function
 2. Fork a process to execute test.o
 3. Use do_wait() to let the parent process wait for the child process
 4. Print out pid of both parent and child processes
 5. Catch the signal raised by the child process and print out related log
 6. Recompile the Linux kernel source code to use its functions

+The tasks in bonus includes:
+1. Execute the programs in arguments, as well as handle multiple input files
+2. Extend new process with the former argument as parent to run each input files
+3. Print out process tree and other relevant infomation

 ## Part2: Overall Project Structure
 <img src="./P1.png" width="250" hegiht="300" align=center />